 Baby massage helps with baby brain development which is linked to the attachment with their care giver.
-The Service makes sure that parents, guardians and grandparents have everything that they need to continue using baby massage at home as during the class, it's not always the best time to attempt a massage, especially if baby is fussy or sleeping.
+The service makes sure that parents, guardians and grandparents have everything that they need to continue using baby massage at home as during the class, it's not always the best time to attempt a massage, especially if baby is fussy or sleeping.

-My Locality has had a fantastic response to the classes.
+My locality has had a fantastic response to the classes.
 Parents are always telling us how much of a positive impact the classes have had on their child's routine and health, whilst also helping to develop the parent's confidence at the same time.
-From the baby massage class, we then recommend that parents use our other services, including our Stay and Play Toddler Groups, which enables us to continue giving parents and babies the support and socialisation that they need."
+From the baby massage class, we then recommend that parents use our other services, including our stay and play toddler groups, which enables us to continue giving parents and babies the support and socialisation that they need."

-Positive impacts of Baby Massaging Classes
+Positive impacts of baby massage: